Basketball Reference Blog

 Steph Curry, born Wardell Stephen Curry II on March 14, 1988, is a basketball icon who has redefined the game.
 As a point guard for the Golden State Warriors, Curry is known for his remarkable three-point shooting prowess, revolutionizing the sport by stretching the limits of what’s possible from beyond the arc.
 His shooting range and ball-handling skills are unparalleled, earning him the nickname “The Baby-Faced Assassin.”
 Curry’s impact on the game is parallel to none as we see young basketball players everywhere try and emulate the Chef’s shooting and dribbling skills.

-Steph went on a tear vs the New Orleans Pelicans in 2016 as he hit 13-17 3 pt shots that night helping the Warriors beat the Pelicans 116-106.
-Spoiler alert: this is not the last time you’ll see Wardell (or a member of the splash brothers) on this list.
+Steph went on a tear vs. the New Orleans Pelicans in 2016 as he hit 13 of 17 three-point shots that night helping the Warriors beat the Pelicans 116-106.
+Spoiler alert: this is not the last time you’ll see Wardell (or a member of the Splash Brothers) on this list.

 Photo of Klay Thompson